cloudflare/cloudflare-docs/content/ddos-protection/managed-rulesets/network/index.md

 ---
 title: Network-layer DDoS Attack Protection
 pcx-content-type: concept
-order: 3
+weight: 4
+meta:
+  title: Network-layer DDoS Attack Protection Managed Ruleset
 ---

 # Network-layer DDoS Attack Protection Managed Ruleset

-The Cloudflare Network-layer DDoS Attack Protection Managed Ruleset is a set of pre-configured rules used to match [known DDoS attack vectors](/about/attack-coverage) at levels 3 and 4 of the OSI model.
+The Cloudflare Network-layer DDoS Attack Protection Managed Ruleset is a set of pre-configured rules used to match [known DDoS attack vectors](/ddos-protection/about/attack-coverage/) at levels 3 and 4 of the OSI model.
 Cloudflare updates the list of rules in the Managed Ruleset on a regular basis.

 The Network-layer DDoS Attack Protection Managed Ruleset is always enabled — you can only customize its behavior.